Adam Dunn

 Adam Troy Dunn (born November 9, 1979), nicknamed "Big Donkey", is an American former professional baseball left fielder and first baseman.
 He played 14 seasons in Major League Baseball (MLB), primarily for the Cincinnati Reds.
 A two-time MLB All-Star, Dunn was known for his prodigious power and his high propensity to strike out.
 He hit 38 or more home runs in seven straight seasons, tied with Babe Ruth for the second-longest such streak in MLB history, and was 11th all-time in at bats per home run at the time of his retirement.
 In addition, in 2004, he hit the fourth-longest home run in MLB history, a 535-foot blast that landed in a different state.
 However, he ranks third on the all-time strikeout list, with 2,379, and still holds the American League record for most strikeouts in a single season, with 222 in 2012.

 Dunn's statistical profile was highly unusual for its day; he walked, struck out, or homered in nearly half his career plate appearances.
 Consistent with the principles of the then-emerging sabermetric movement, Dunn helped prove that a batter could significantly contribute to his team despite an unimpressive batting average.
-Today, he is considered one of the better hitters of his era.
 However, his defense was panned by both traditional scouting methods and modern defensive metrics.
 Jayson Stark called Dunn "the most unique baseball player who ever lived."

 Amateur career

-Dunn was a dual-sport athlete at New Caney High School near Houston, Texas, playing both baseball and football.
+At 6'2" and 215 pounds, Dunn was a dual-sport athlete at New Caney High School near Houston, Texas, playing both baseball and football.
 Although Dunn was naturally right-handed, his father Skip taught him to bat left-handed after noticing that he hit for greater power as a lefty.
 Growing up, he cheered for the hometown Houston Astros.
 After his graduation from high school, the Cincinnati Reds drafted Dunn in the second round (50th overall) of the 1998 Major League Baseball draft.

 New Caney retired Dunn's football and baseball numbers in 2015.
 It also named its baseball field after him.